River Hill senior wins regional press association's High School Journalist of the Year award

 Tromble knew Mitchell would always get the paper done and all he had to do was look it over for final edits.

-She will attend the Pennsylvania State University this fall, majoring in marketing at the Smeal College of Business.
+She will attend Penn State University this fall, majoring in marketing at the Smeal College of Business.
 Mitchell plans on either double majoring or minoring in journalism and is looking forward to be involved with the student newspaper there, the Daily Collegian.

 Read more Howard County Times news. »